-If you’re just starting out, you might want to bookmark this for later in your career — writers must demonstrate past publication, either a book or a significant number of literary journal publications.
+If you’re just starting out, you might want to bookmark this for later in your career: writers must demonstrate past publication, either a book or a significant number of literary journal publications.

 The funding is intended to enable its recipients to focus on their craft for the year.
 Your 15-18 page writing sample will be the bedrock of your application.

-Stadler fellows spend their academic year at Pennsylvania’s Bucknell University, assisting with the administration of the Stadler Center for Poetry, and/or editing the school’s literary journal, in addition to working on their own writing.
+Stadler fellows spend their academic year at Pennsylvania’s Bucknell University, assisting with the administration of the Stadler Center for Poetry and/or editing the school’s literary journal, in addition to working on their own writing.

 Poets who have published a full-length collection are not eligible for the fellowship, so this is a great opportunity for those looking to jumpstart their post-MFA careers.

-Perhaps the most generous award available for established journalists, the Nieman Foundation at Harvard offers fellowships for up to 24 journalists each year.
+Perhaps the most generous award available for established journalists, the Nieman Foundation at Harvard offers writing fellowships for up to 24 journalists each year.
 Fellows spend two semesters at the college delving into master classes, shop talks, seminars and journalism conferences.

-This fellowship is less about making time to write, and more about the chance to benefit from a community of fellow journalists and academics before you return to your professional life.
+This fellowship is less about making time to write and more about the chance to benefit from a community of fellow journalists and academics before you return to your professional life.